LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module1/lab1.rst.txt

 Perform the following steps to complete this task:

 #.
-Connect via ssh to your iWorkflow platform (a shortcut already exists in
+Connect via ssh to your BIG-IP platform (a shortcut already exists in
    PuTTY - ``10.1.10.20``, ``root/default``).
 Execute the following:

    ``bigstart status restnoded``